neerajpandey1999/Web-scraping/README.md

    - Export the scraped data to a JSON file.
    - Convert the JSON data into a Word document using a separate script.

-3. **Using Selenium** (if needed):
-   - Set up Selenium with ChromeDriver.
-   - Write a Selenium script to scrape the TFT website if it has dynamic content not handled by Beautiful Soup or Scrapy.

 ## Assignment 2: Scrape Flipkart/Amazon Website for Monitors and Create a CSV

 ### Objective